 The Towne Motel is a property with layers of history.
 The first layer is the house which fronts Route One.
 Our 1853 home was part of a large plot of land owned by the Taber family.
 The Tabers operated a forge out of the property immediately south of us; on our plot, one of the Taber sons ran the saddlery, which made saddles, harnesses, and bridles.
 Instead of a parking lot full of cars, think horses!

 Fast forward to 1955, when the Towne Motel (a “motor hotel”) was built to host the first big wave of vacationers heading to Maine by car.
 For many years, the motel was only one story.
 And our electrician tells us that back in the day, Towne Motel included a hamburger stand.
 The original sign (in aqua and blue) boasts TV…and hot water!
 In the 1980s the sign was replaced with the large blue one you see today, and the second floor of the motel was built.
 Every set of owners over the years has added their own touches and improvements to “the Towne,” as it affectionately known in Camden.
 With annual upgrades and makeovers, we are carrying on that tradition.

 Policies at Our Maine Coast Motel

 Check in is from 3:00 pm to 7:00 pm.
 You may already know you’ll be arriving after 7:00.
 Not a problem: just let us know this when you book.
 Or call us from the road/plane/train/boat/bike at (207)-236-3377.
 Early arrivals–during high season–are more complicated.
-If you know you will be arriving early, please get in touch and we’ll see if we can accommodate you.
-If not, you can park in our lot and have lunch and a stroll in the beautiful village of Camden.
+If you know you will be arriving early, please get in touch at least a day before your arrival to find out if we can accommodate you.
+We do have a very limited number of early arrivals available for a fee ( you will see this as an option when you book online), but on most days we are busy until shortly before check in time getting everything ready for our new round of guests!
+If you have a reservation, you can arrive early, park in our lot and have lunch and a stroll in the beautiful village of Camden.